ObolNetwork/obol-docs/docs/int/quickstart/quickstart-cli.md

 ### Docker power users

-This section of the readme is intended for the "docker power users", i.e., for the ones who are familiar with working with `docker-compose` and want to have more flexibility and power to change the default configuration.
+This section of the readme is intended for the "docker power users", i.e., for the ones who are familiar with working with `docker compose` and want to have more flexibility and power to change the default configuration.

 We use the "Multiple Compose File" feature which provides a very powerful way to override any configuration in `docker-compose.yml` without needing to modify git-checked-in files since that results in conflicts when upgrading this repo.
 See [this](https://docs.docker.com/compose/extends/#multiple-compose-files) for more details.